whipowill/d2-qolbot/README.md

 	- Modify your bot profile:
 		- ``Entry Script`` is ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\D2BotTcpIpHost.dbj``.
 			- By running as TCP/IP host, shared stash is disabled.
-- Depending on how a bot disconnects from TCP/IP games, it effects their progress retention.
-	- If the bot is disconnected bc you were the host and you quit the game, they will retain all progress.
-	- If the bot is disconnected bc they quit the game, they only retain recent but not all progress.
-	- I added the chat command ``save``, which I use often, to force the bot to issue a PlugY ``/save`` command.
-	- I added the config entry ``Scripts.ForceSave=true`` which does the same.
-- There is definitely an issue w/ mercs not retaining all XP from TCP/IP games.
-	- It seems they retain about half the XP earned.
-	- Over time, your bot will be twice the level of your merc.
-	- I have no idea how to fix it so I just HeroEdit the merc more XP.
 - If you have maphack installed it means that all your bots will launch w/ maphack too.
 	- This causes unecessary overhead on your machine, but you can turn it off.
 	- Copy your game folder to another directory, I named mine ``Diablo II - Bots``.
 	- Modify the ``Plugy.ini`` in that directory to not load ``BH.dll``.
 	- Change the ``Diablo Path`` in your botting profile to use the new ``Game.exe``.
 	- The bot will still save to your original D2 directory bc the path is defined in the Windows registry.
-- I could never get this to work w/ Wine, no matter how hard I tried.

 ## References